 Gamma Band Update

 The Gamma Band model is a simplified trend following model that is designed to show the effectiveness of tracking various “gamma” levels.
-This can be viewed conceptually as a risk management tool.
-When the daily price closes below Gamma Flip level, the model will reduce exposure to avoid price volatility and sell-off risk.
-If the market closes below what we call the “lower gamma level” (currently near 4,495), the model will reduce the SPX allocation to zero.
+This can conceptually be viewed as a risk along with other tools.
+When the daily price closes below Gamma Flip level (currently near 4,400), the model will reduce exposure to avoid price volatility and sell-off risk.
+If the market closes below what we call the “lower gamma level” (currently near 4,260), the model will reduce the SPX allocation to zero.
 The range between Gamma Flip and the lower gamma has tightened because risk is higher.

 The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.
 For investors who have been conditioned to “buy low and sell high,” it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.

 The Gamma Band model is one of several indicators that we publish daily in our SPX Report (click here for a sample report).

 With stocks climbing to historically high valuations, risk management tools have become more important than ever to manage the next big drawdown.
 We incorporate many options-based signals into our daily stock market algorithms.
 Please visit our website to learn more about our trading and investing tools.

 The Gamma Flip – Background

 Many market analysts have noted that daily volatility in the S&P 500 will change when the value of the SPX moves from one gamma regime to another.
 Some analysts call this level the “gamma flip.”
 The scatterplot below shows how price volatility (on the y-axis) is increasingly lower as the value of SPX rises higher above the Gamma Neutral level (on the right side of the chart).
 When the value of the S&P closes lower than Gamma Neutral (to the left of the chart), volatility increases.